cahitsahin/classification-using-machine-learning/README.md

 # classification-using-machine-learning
-Glass.csv and Diabetes.csv Classification ( Naive Bayes - Decision Tree- Neural Network )
+Glass.csv and Diabetes.csv Classification (Naive Bayes-Decision Tree-Neural Network) with using "pandas","numpy" and "sklearn" libraries